yanchanllin/book-fellow-backend-/README.md

 ### Setup Rails API backend:

-Clone this repo, and then navigate to the repo directory in your terminal.
+Clone this repo, and navigate to the repo directory in your terminal

-Change directories into backend folder: cd book-fellow-backend.
+Change directories into backend folder: cd book-fellow-backend

-Run bundle install to install all gem dependencies.
+Run bundle install to install all gem dependencies

 Run all rake migrations with rake db:migrate